Trusted Vedic Astrology Platform

 Energy, Siblings, Courage, Land, Surgery

-Mangal is the only classical Graha that owns two signs — one Fiery (Mesha) and one Watery (Vrischika) — representing the spectrum from assertive direct action to deeply strategic psychological force.
-Mangal in the 1st, 4th, 7th, 8th, or 12th house forms Mangal Dosha, which requires specific chart-level assessment before its marital implications are interpreted.
+Mangal owns two signs — Fiery Mesha and Watery Vrischika — representing the spectrum from assertive direct action to deeply strategic psychological force.
+Mangal in the 1st, 4th, 7th, 8th, or 12th house forms Mangal Dosha (Kuja Dosha), which requires specific chart-level assessment before its marital implications are interpreted.

 ExaltationMakara 28° (Capricorn 28°)